Ktuzinowski/ICASSP-2024-Paper/README.md

 ```
 ## Vision Transformer Models
 * Inside the folder **vit**, there is a Python file **model_vit.py**.
 Inside this is a way to get the ViT attention output weights for each encoder block.
 Use this architecture for training ViTs to compare Mean Attention Distance.
+## CKA (Centered Kernel Alignment)
+* Inside **cka** folder, there are two files used for CKA.
+CKA.py is a simple CKA script for comparing latent representations in simple tensors or numpy arrays, not to be used with actual models.
+* **model_compare.py** is used for comparing models.
+Inside script you can specify the dataset, models to use, and the type of information that you want to look at for feature extraction.